zzhangjii/learning-library/data-management-library/autonomous-database/ziplabs/2019/adw-loading/README.md

 # Loading Data into ADW #

 ## Before You Begin ##
-This 20-minute lab walks you through the steps to get load data from external databases into the Oracle Autonomous Data Warehouse (ADW) on Oracle Cloud Infrastructure (OCI).
+This 20-minute lab walks you through the steps to get data from external databases and load it into the Oracle Autonomous Data Warehouse (ADW) on Oracle Cloud Infrastructure (OCI).
 This lab assumes you have already provisioned an ADW instance.

 ### Background ###
 You can load data into Autonomous Database using Oracle Database tools and 3rd party data integration tools.
 Data can be loaded: